harrycornell/Research-Project/README.md

 ### 5.3 Define Routes

 A set of routes were taken from previous studies, mainly the Medel (2015) study which showed the routes that were predicted along a path from a cartel controlled area to the US-Mexico border as shown below.
-The Medel (2015) study included many factors to come up with the least risk route that the trafficers may take while traveling.
+The Medel (2015) study included many factors to come up with the least risk route that the traffickers may take while traveling.
 Using the study as a reference, our project focused on finding the most likely path from the Mexican city of Zihuatanejo in the Pacific coast to Nuevo Laredo, which shares the border with Laredo, TX.

 <img src="images/MedelRoutes.png" width="400">